-Number of participants / households completing programme Measured by provider reported to LLEP via Verto / 1/4ly update reports Number of participants securing employment Measured by provider reported to LLEP via Verto / 1/4ly update reports Number of participants accessing further training Measured by provider reported to LLEP via Verto / 1/4ly update reports Number of participants achieving qualifications Measured by provider reported to LLEP via Verto / 1/4ly update reports Production of case studies Frequency TBC Programme evaluation and impact report Measured by provider reported to LLEP via Verto / 1/4ly update reports plus final evaluation report.
+Number of participants / households engaged Minimum of 120 participants with no upper limit on the number of participants.
+It is expected that unit costs will vary depending on whether the programme includes access to devices.
+The upper limit is likely to be circa 220 participants.
+Measured by provider reported to LLEP via Verto / 1/4ly update reports Number of participants / households completing programme 80% of starts expected to complete the programme Measured by provider reported to LLEP via Verto / 1/4ly update reports submitted with claims Number of participants securing employment 50% of completions secure employment Measured by provider reported to LLEP via Verto / 1/4ly update reports submitted with claims Number of participants accessing further training, e.g. apprenticeships, traineeships 25% of completions access further training Measured by provider reported to LLEP via Verto / 1/4ly update reports submitted with claims Number of participants achieving qualifications 30% of participants achieve qualifications Measured by provider reported to LLEP via Verto / 1/4ly update reports submitted with claim Production of case studies 10 case studies completed Frequency TBC Programme evaluation and impact report Quarterly update reports and final evaluation reports Measured by provider reported to LLEP via Verto / 1/4ly update reports plus final evaluation report.
 Please outline whether the intervention will be targeted Who will be affected by the intervention?
 Will the impact be positive or negative?
 Please explain.
 (Max 100 words) The interventions described will enable effective targeting of future resources to beneficiaries across the age spectrum in need of support.
 This is likely to be at a number of levels (although a single project is likely to focus on a specific level): • Access to data and devices • Essential Digital Skills: delivery of basic skills in ICT to both residents and employees. • Activity to support wider digital skills required in the workplace, (e.g. social media marketing, working with spreadsheets or creating presentations). • Digital skills for digital jobs: supporting more people into the digital / tech sectors and.
 Examples of digital roles include data analyst, programmer, cyber security specialist, web developer, software developer, digital marketer.